ictunion/main-website-public/content/register/_index.en.md

 Students, retirees, unemployed, and those on parental leave have their fee reduced to 25 CZK per month.

+The union membership is confidential and protected by [Labor code](https://www.zakonyprolidi.cz/cs/2006-262#f3055507)

 If you want to omit some information required in this application, please get in touch with us at [support@ictunion.cz](mailto:support@ictunion.cz).